urikdev/Urik/README.md

 All processing happens on-device.
 No data leaves your phone.
 User dictionary and learned words are stored in an encrypted local database.

 ## Requirements

 - Android 12 or higher (API level 31+)

+## Dictionary Data

+Spell checking uses word frequency lists from [FrequencyWords](https://github.com/hermitdave/FrequencyWords) by hermitdave, derived from the OpenSubtitles corpus.

+- License: CC-BY-SA-4.0
+- Modifications: Sorted by frequency, filtered for keyboard use

 ## License